finnito/Science/content/9scie/energy-for-life/markdown/energy-in-food.md

 ### Joules vs Calories

 You may hear energy referred to by calories.

-1 calorie is equal to $4.2J$, or the amount of energy required to warm up $1ml$ of water by  degree C!
+1 calorie (C) is equal to $4.2J$, or the amount of energy required to warm up $1ml$ of water by  degree C!

 ---